-Solar panels are now a common feature on UK roofs, allowing homeowners to generate their own power and benefit from feed-in tariffs.
+Solar panels are now a common feature on UK roofs, allowing homeowners to generate their own power and benefit from the Solar Export Guarantee.
 Find out more.

 Solar power converts energy from the sun into electricity using photovoltaic (PV) cells.
 Solar panels packed with PV cells are mounted on roofs or walls to catch sunlight.
 A pitched roof in a sport that gets a lot of sun works best.